Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

-\end{defi} The restriction to the smaller open subset $\tilde B$ ensures that the labels $(j+1,k)$ and $(j,k+1)$ do correspond to joint eigenvalues in $B$, when $\h < \h_0$ and $\h_0$ is small enough.
-As in the classical case (Equation~\eqref{equ:ratio}), it is often more convenient to think of the rotation number as an element of the 1-point compactification $\overline\RM$,
+where $(e_1,\dots,e_n)$ is the canonical basis of $\ZM^n$. \end{defi} The restriction to the smaller open subset $\tilde B$ ensures that the labels $(k+e_j)$ do correspond to joint eigenvalues in $B$, when $\h < \h_0$ and $\h_0$ is small enough.
+When $n=2$, as in the classical case (Equation~\eqref{equ:ratio}), it is often more convenient to think of the rotation number as an element of the 1-point compactification $\overline\RM$,

-The following result shows that, once a good labelling is known, the classical rotation number can be recovered from the quantum rotation number, in the semiclassical limit. \begin{theo} Let $c\in \RM^2$ be a regular value of $F$, and assume that the Liouville torus $\Lambda:=F^{-1}(c)$ is connected.
+The following result shows that, once a good labelling is known, the classical rotation number can be recovered from the quantum rotation number, in the semiclassical limit. \begin{theo} Let $c\in \RM^n$ be a regular value of $F$, and assume that the Liouville torus $\Lambda:=F^{-1}(c)$ is connected.
 Let $\lambda_\h$ be a joint eigenvalue in $\Sigma_\h$ such that